harrisonravazzolo/death-to-extension-attributes/comparisons/connected-displays.md

 # Connected Displays

-This extension attribute shows all displays connected to a device.
+This Extension Attribute shows all displays connected to a device.

 ## Extension Attribute:
 ```